muramemory/Fintech-TimeSeries/README.md

 ![ARMA Model Results](Images/prediction_returns_regression.png)

 Furthermore, the results of the in sample and out of sample data shows the variance and which dataset is better to use for predictions.
 The lower the variance the higher the accuracy.
-Turns of the out of sample data has higher accuracy.
+Turns out that the out of sample data has higher accuracy.

 ![In Sample](Images/in_sample_result.png)